-The most common nutritional deficiency worldwide, characterised by serum 25-hydroxyvitamin D <50 nanomol/L (<20 nanograms/mL).
-Vitamin D insufficiency is regarded as a serum 25-hydroxyvitamin D level between 52 and 72 nanomol/L (21 and 29 nanograms/mL).
+The most common nutritional deficiency worldwide, characterised by serum 25-hydroxyvitamin D <50 nanomoles/L (<20 nanograms/mL).
+Vitamin D insufficiency is regarded as a serum 25-hydroxyvitamin D level between 52-72 nanomoles/L (21-29 nanograms/mL).

 Main causes include sun avoidance, using sun protection, increased skin pigmentation, inadequate dietary and supplemental vitamin D intake, malabsorption syndromes, obesity, and medication use.